amol-ctr/voting_app_backend/README.md

         Create/Update/Delete operations
     5. Admin has the right to perform CRUD operations on candidate but cannot vote
 2) Candidate-->Contains info about name,age,party of candidate
-     a) This model is managed by admin itself
+     1. This model is managed by admin itself
-     b) Voter can only vote to the candidate and retrieve his/her info.
+     2. Voter can only vote to the candidate and retrieve his/her info.

 This backend is deployed on vercel on link: https://voting-app-backend-ymig.onrender.com
 Routes: